lolcommits/lolcommits-sample_plugin/README.md

 The flexible class design allows developers to add features by running code before or after snapshots are taken.

 This gem showcases an example plugin.
-It prints a short message to the screen before and after every lolcommit.
+It prints short messages to the screen before and after every lolcommit.
 Something like this;

     ✨  Say cheese 😁 !
     *** Preserving this moment in history.
+    📸  Snap
     ✨  wow!
 9e6303c is your best looking commit yet! 😘  💻

 Use this repo to jump-start development on your own plugin.
 It has good tests,